 Initially, Safe Ground’s work was rooted in theatre.
 Our first venture was a production of ‘The Tempest’ at HMYOI Huntercombe, followed by ‘The Doors’, an original play inspired by ‘Gulliver’s Travels’, and developed by prisoners at HMYOI Feltham.

 Antonia and Polly continued to create innovative arts based community programmes, including ‘The Seven Ages of Man’ and ‘The Flock’.
 It was while working with adult men in HMP Wandsworth that we got our name, after men in the workshops described them as ‘a safe place to be’.

 Our programme development

-Alongside the development of FM and FI, Safe Ground has also continued its commitment to community arts based programmes, delivering the Creating Community Archives project (2009-10), Common Ground (2010-11) and Transitions (2011).
-Our community presence is a constant now that the GROUNDation series of events brings poetry written by men in HMP Wandsworth to the local community through performance on a regular basis.
+Alongside the development of FM and FI, we have continued our commitment to community arts based programmes, delivering the Creating Community Archives project (2009-10), Common Ground (2010-11) and Transitions (2011).

-Since 2010 we have also been able to innovate in response to and alongside our graduates and also stakeholders in the varied sectors in which we work.
+Since 2010 we’ve also been able to develop our programmes in response to and alongside our graduates, and also stakeholders in the varied sectors in which we work.